 Spirits in October is an annual event at the Historic Riverside Cemetery that shares the stories of some of Macon’s fascinating former residents that helped shaped its history.

-For two weekends in October, you can take a stroll through the cemetery, listening to the stories of Macon’s most influential residents.
+For two weekends in late-October/early-November, you can take a stroll through the cemetery, listening to the stories of Macon’s most influential residents.
 Costumed actors bring the characters alive right at their graves.

 It’s not a scary ghost tour, but rather a fun and family-friendly way to learn about Macon’s history.